What were an Egyptian pharaoh's roles and responsibilities?

 The king of Egypt was also meant to ensured that the Nile River was not polluted, and that the lands around it were fertile.

 He also had to protect Egypt from floods and droughts.
-The pharaoh's irrigation systems helped to irrigate the land, and his canals allowed for trade between different parts of Egypt.
+The pharaoh's irrigation systems helped to prove the necessary water to the land, and his canals allowed for trade between different parts of Egypt.

-While the Egyptians believed the pharaoh could influence these events through rituals and offerings to the gods, the king could not literally control natural forces.
+The Egyptians believed the pharaoh could influence these events through rituals and offerings to the gods.

 A boat floating on the Nile River